• Mental Health

 When to Seek Help for Anxiety

-If your anxiety is disrupting your life, causing you to miss work or social activities and creating strong, unpleasant thoughts, emotions, and physical symptoms, seeking professional help may be in order.
+If your anxiety is disrupting your life, causing you to miss work or social activities and creating strong, unpleasant thoughts, emotions, and physical symptoms, seeking professional anxiety treatment may be in order.
 Left unchecked, anxiety may increase and become an anxiety disorder.
-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the authority on mental illness published by the American Psychiatric Association, anxiety disorders are characterized by excessive fear and worry that last for months and interfere in someone’s daily life by limiting activities and leading to avoidance of situations or people.23
+Anxiety disorders are characterized by excessive fear and worry that last for months and interfere in someone’s daily life by limiting activities and leading to avoidance of situations or people.23

 While each anxiety disorder has its own set of symptoms, common anxiety symptoms to watch for that may indicate that its time to seek help may include:24